18F/health-tracking-course/collections/_admin/learningcohorts.md

 ## Developing a Learning Cohort
 Organizing a learning cohort and their learning is broadly referred to as instructional design.
 It’s not very different from other design processes, and routinely involves large numbers of sticky notes.
 Like all skills, designing and facilitating educational experiences is a practice in which expertise is developed over time.

 With that in mind, there are common components that will be needed for any learning cohort.
 We’ve broken them down below based on what is tangible and seen by learners versus built, designed, and decided on behind the scenes.
-We’ve also provided examples of how we applied these for State Officer, M.D.
-(SOMD):
+We’ve also provided examples of how we applied these for {{site.long}} ({{site.short}}):

 ![a diagram showing the flow and cyclical nature of the instructional design process (described in detail in the content below)]({{ "/assets/images/cohort-process.png" | prepend: site.baseurl }})